shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 Instead, writing will teach you to make cogent arguments, and go through the process of scientific peer review.
 If you do end up in a career in research, you would end up regularly writing and communicating your work.
 Writing a paper during undergrad is a great way to test whether you enjoy this process.
+Additionally, papers are not the only way for you to learn and test this skill--you could perhaps write out a blog, a tech report, etc. which will serve the purpose equally well.

 See my talk/slides above on where to publish--most academic conferences and journals out there are outright fraudulent.
 If you're not sure, aim for a workshop at the top conference in your field, or a student-friendly journal/conference to begin with.